 5. Pay attention to the background/details.

 Is there a tree sticking out of someone’s head from behind?
+(Or is someone’s head sticking out near someone’s behind?)
 If you alter your angle can you eliminate an unsightly water meter or pile of dirty clothes, for example?
 Is the tag on your child’s shirt sticking out?
 Paying attention to the details and the background can help you provide a finished look to your photographs once you’ve mastered the other steps.